omahs/imx-docs/docs/tutorials/zero-to-hero-nft-minting.md

 - Deployed a smart contract
 - Minted and listed an NFT

 If you get stuck at any point, reach out on the dev-faq and dev-discussion channels in our [Discord](https://discord.gg/TkVumkJ9D6).
+Click [here](https://docs.google.com/forms/d/e/1FAIpQLSdTLIXldLRZQB4i2YTHtQwxmrDbTkHphuxtLoVe7j-YVU7VYw/viewform) to provide feedback on the tutorial or let us know what topics you'd like to see in our documentation.

 ## Step 1: Prerequisites